cjshearer/modern-hugo-resume/README.md

 # modern-hugo-resume

 A responsive, minimal, print-friendly resume builder.
-Powered by Hugo, Tailwind CSS, Paged.js, Nix, and GitHub Pages.
+Powered by Hugo, Nix, and GitHub Pages.

-_Host your own resume on GitHub for free!_
+_Host your site on GitHub for free!_

 ## Quick Start